 Principle 7: The level and structure of remuneration of the Board and key management personnel are appropriate and proportionate to the sustained performance and value creation of the company, taking into account the strategic objectives of the company.

-The Managing Director Mr Lee Wan Lik has entered into a service agreement (the “Service Agreement”) with the Company.
-The Service Agreement is valid for a term of one year with effect from 3 September 2004, and thereafter continues from year to year unless terminated in accordance with the provisions of the Service Agreement.
+The CEO Mr Michael Yap Kiam Siew and the Executive Director Mr Lee Wan Lik has each entered into a service agreement (the “Service Agreement”) with the Company.
+The Service Agreement is valid for a term of one year and thereafter continues from year to year unless terminated in accordance with the provisions of the Service Agreement.
 The Service Agreement can be terminated by either party giving not less than three months’ notice provided that the Company shall have the option to pay three months’ salary in lieu of any required period of notice.
-Except for such payment in lieu of notice as provided for under the Service Agreement, no compensation or damages are payable by the Company to Mr Lee Wan Lik in respect of his termination in accordance with the terms of the Service Agreement.
+Except for such payment in lieu of notice as provided for under the Service Agreement, no compensation or damages are payable by the Company to Mr Lee Wan Lik and Mr Michael Yap Kiam Siew respectively, in respect of their termination in accordance with the terms of the Service Agreement.

 The RC has adopted a framework which consists of a base fee to remunerate Independent Directors and Non-Executive Directors based on their appointments and roles in the respective Board Committees, taking into account the level of contribution and factors such as effort, time spent and responsibilities, and the fees paid by comparable companies.
 Directors’ fees to be paid to the Independent Non-Executive Directors will be tabled at the Company’s AGM for shareholders’ approval.
 The Directors’ fees are reviewed annually to ensure that the Independent Directors are not overcompensated to the extent that their independence may be compromised.
 Other than Directors’ fees, the Independent Directors do not receive other form of remuneration from the Company.
 The RC has recommended the payment of the Directors’ fees of S$78,000 for FY2020.
 This recommendation has been endorsed by the Board and will be tabled at the Company’s AGM for shareholders’ approval.